Research and analysis

 AIV from birds: satisfactory.

-As described above, there have been only 2 reported incidents of AI transmission from seals to humans (22).
+As described above, there have been only 2 reported incidents of AI transmission from seals to humans (32).
 Both incidents involved AI A(H7N7), and the 5 human cases developed conjunctivitis with no further complications.
-No sustained human-to-human transmission was observed (17).
+No sustained human-to-human transmission was observed.

 Human infections of AI reported in the scientific literature have predominantly been attributed to close contact with infected poultry, wild birds or contaminated materials, and has resulted in no or mild illness.
-These include conjunctivitis, influenza-like illness (for example fever, cough, sore throat, muscle aches) (3).
+These include conjunctivitis, influenza-like illness (for example, fever, cough, sore throat, muscle aches) (5).
+The one human case in Chile, which may have been attributed to the same virus as that detected in marine mammals, presented with severe respiratory symptoms and pneumonia, but possible co-infection with other pathogens was not investigated.
+Treatment was given with oseltamivir and antibiotics (13).

-However, subtypes including Asian lineage A(H5N1), A(H5N6) and A(H7N9) are known to have the potential to cause severe disease in humans, with mortality rates of up to 50%.
-Whilst these subtypes do not easily infect people and have not acquired the ability to cause sustained transmission among humans (4), they are considered subtypes of public health concern.
+Subtypes including Asian lineage A(H5N1), A(H5N6) and A(H7N9) are known to have the potential to cause severe disease in humans, with mortality rates of up to 50%.
+Whilst these subtypes do not easily infect people and have not acquired the ability to cause sustained transmission among humans (5), they are considered subtypes of public health concern.

 Would a significant number of people be affected?